 What I’ve been watching

 The latest incarnation of Mystery Science Theater 3000 on Netflix is pretty good.
-I’d always been partial to the orginal, feeling that later incarnations were quite up to the mark.
+I’d always been partial to the original, feeling that later incarnations weren’t quite up to the mark.
 But this new series is every bit as good as the original, maybe better.
 There seems to be no shortage of cheesy B movies to torture us and those on the Satellite of Love but their commentary makes them bearable.

 Technology I’m dealing with

 I’d already gone through my MojoNude blog in its entirety, restoring images, updating links, and occasionally editing entries.
 Over the weekend I began the process on the For What It’s Worth blog which will take much longer because I’ve had this blog going in some form long before MojoNude.
 It also has entries imported from my Live Journal so there are duplicate entries from that.
 Until recently, I posted to it more frequently than I did to MojoNude.